ioBroker/ioBroker.history/README.md

 * (Apollon77) Add aggregate method "quantile" to calculate the quantile (0..1) of the values (requires options.quantile with the quantile level, defaults to 0.5 if not provided).
 Basically same as Percentile just different levels are used
 * (Apollon77) Add (experimental) method "integral" to calculate the integral of the values.
 Requires options.integralUnit with the time duration of the integral in seconds, defaults to 60s if not provided.
 Optionally a linear interpolation can be done by setting options.integralInterpolation to "linear"
 * (Apollon77) When request contains flag removeBorderValues: true, the result then cut the additional pre and post border values out of the results
+* (Apollon77) Enhance the former "Ignore below 0" feature and now allow specifying to ignore below or above specified values.
+The old setting is converted to the new one

 ### 1.11.1 (2022-03-26)
 * (Apollon77) Fix the js-controller and admin minimum version